rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/README.md

 ## **Project Overview:**

-- Analyze the multiple variables that have to be taken into account in order to analyze the quality of the websites traffic.
+- Analyze the multiple variables that have to be taken into account in order to label the quality of the websites traffic.
 - Interpretate the general trends of the websites over the last 366 days.
 - Clustering the available websites to find if there is a way where we can packaged them in X groups with similar characteristics.
 - Allow the SSP to classify better the websites and facilitate the proccess of running campaigns with the appropiate ones.